Probate lawyers in Houston, Texas

 Our skilled probate attorneys in Houston provide straightforward legal representation, so our clients know where they stand and how we plan to pursue real-time results, so they can move forward with their lives knowing their loved one’s wishes are being fulfilled.

-Contact Our Probate Lawyers in Houston, Texas Today to Get Started
+Contact Our Probate Litigation Lawyers Today to Get Started

-If you have questions about probate or need assistance settling an estate, our probate law firm in Houston, Texas can help you pursue the results you deserve – no matter which side of the probate process you are on.
+If you have questions about probate or need assistance settling an estate, our probate law firm can help you pursue the results you deserve no matter which side of the probate process you are on.

-Contact our Harris County probate litigation attorneys at Stepp & Sullivan, P.C. to discuss your unique circumstances with one of our skilled probate lawyers in Houston, Texas today.
+Contact our Houston litigation attorneys at Stepp & Sullivan, P.C. to discuss your unique circumstances with one of our skilled probate lawyers today.

-We are proud to provide personalized legal services and steadfast representation for each client and will review your case during an initial consultation by calling (713) 336-7200 today.
+We know that losing a loved one is never easy.
+We are proud to provide compassionate representation and top-notch personalized legal services for each client.
+We will be pleased to review your case during an initial appointment by calling (713) 336-7200 today.
 Your loved one’s memory should be honored by evaluating their final wishes, whether there was a will or not, and we can help you pursue the process without delay.